The world of investing is changing.

 About M1 Finance

 M1 Finance was launched in 2015 and is headquartered in Chicago, IL.
 They’re a registered broker regulated by FINRA, licensed to operate in all fifty states and three territories.
 They’re legit.
-In fact, they’re so legit that they have over 500,000 investors using the platform after just five years in operation.
+In fact, they’re so legit that they have over 500,000 funded accounts using the platform.

 And not only that, M1 Finance gets high marks from consumers and investors.
-The company has a Better Business Bureau rating of “A+”, the highest on scale of A+ to F. Meanwhile, M1 is rated 4.6 out of five stars by nearly 18,000 iOS users on The App Store, as well as 4.6 stars out of five by nearly 10,000 Android users on Google Play.
+As of 3/9/2022, the company has a Better Business Bureau rating of “A-”.
+Meanwhile, M1 is rated 4.6 out of five stars by nearly 18,000 iOS users on The App Store, as well as 4.6 stars out of five by nearly 10,000 Android users on Google Play.
 Clearly, this is a young company that’s getting it right.